About Restorative Partners

 - We believe that we can overcome violence with education, love, and compassion.

 In September of 2011, under the 501 c(3) sponsorship of the Sisters of St. Joseph Ministerial Services in California, Sr. Theresa and a single Cal Poly volunteer helper, Joe Andino initially managed just a handful of programs at Juvenile Hall and the County Jail.
 Since then, Restorative Partners has grown with the incredible support of generous community volunteers, student internships, business and other service provider partners, benefactors, and donors.
-We now have six full-time staff positions, over 30 programs at Juvenile Hall and the Jail, over 200 volunteers, and a new Reentry program for prisoners transitioning back into our community.
+We now have fourteen full-time staff positions, 200+ volunteers serving in over 30 programs at Juvenile Hall and County Jail, as well as a full service Reentry Program for prisoners transitioning back into our community.

 What We Do